arnaveenkumar/flask_fast/README.md

 ## Updates & Improvements 🛠️

-* Enhanced dark theme for a better visual experience.
+* Enhanced both light and dark theme for a better visual experience.
 * Cleaner task removal: deleted the “Delete” button—just click the trash icon next to a task.
+* Prevents accidental deletion - App confirms before deleting a task.
 * Coming soon:
      * Task editing functionality.
+     * Prioritize tasks with stars/pins.

 I'll be adding several features in the coming days.